ChriAsc/Amazon_bank/README.md

 Having obtained the models, one can proceed with the analysis of residuals.
 In fact, it is possible to identify any correlations or if there is information that could be useful for forecasting.
-For the first SARIMA model (Figure 17 ), it can be seen that the residuals stabilise, as is also shown by the slightly shifted distribution compared to the normal distribution.
+For the first SARIMA model (Figure 17), it can be seen that the residuals stabilise, as is also shown by the slightly shifted distribution compared to the normal distribution.
 However, one can notice from the correlogram that correlations are present between the first residuals.

-With regard to the second SARIMA model, one can see a situation very similar to the previous one (Figure 18). similar to the previous one (Figure 18 ).
+With regard to the second SARIMA model, one can see a situation very similar to the previous one (Figure 18). similar to the previous one (Figure 18).
 In contrast, however, to the configuration (1,1,1)x(1,3,4,5) configuration, in this case the correlogram does not show any particular anomalies and the distribution is much more similar to a Gaussian.

-To measure the goodness of prediction, a number of metrics were used, namely the MAPE (Mean Absolute Percentage Error), the ME (Mean Error), the MAE (Mean Absolute Error), the MPE (Mean Percentage Error), the RMSE (Root Mean Squared Error ), the ACF (autocorrelation of the error for lag( _1_ )), the correlation between the series and the prediction, the MINMAX error.
+To measure the goodness of prediction, a number of metrics were used, namely the MAPE (Mean Absolute Percentage Error), the ME (Mean Error), the MAE (Mean Absolute Error), the MPE (Mean Percentage Error), the RMSE (Root Mean Squared Error), the ACF (autocorrelation of the error for lag( _1_ )), the correlation between the series and the prediction, the MINMAX error.

-Considering the SARIMA(1,1,1)x(1,3,4,5) model, as can be seen in Figure 19 , it can be seen that the MAPE equals 0.077, the RMSE equals 277.5, while the CORR stands at 0.31.
+Considering the SARIMA(1,1,1)x(1,3,4,5) model, as can be seen in Figure 19, it can be seen that the MAPE equals 0.077, the RMSE equals 277.5, while the CORR stands at 0.31.

-On the other hand, with regard to SARIMA (1,1,1)x(0,3,7,5), we have MAPE and RMSE of 0.167 and 532.2 respectively, while the CORR is equal to 0.45 1.
+On the other hand, with regard to SARIMA (1,1,1)x(0,3,7,5), we have MAPE and RMSE of 0.167 and 532.2 respectively, while the CORR is equal to 0.451.

 Thus, from the evaluation metrics, it can be asserted that the first model model is more accurate in general, while in the second model there is a